xzhou1915/xzhou1915.GitHub.io/_posts/2021-03-07-market wrap.md

 tags:
     - Market wrap
 ---
-## End of week warp: Do not fight/go with the Fed as they are the primum movens
+## End of week wrap: Do not fight/go with the Fed as they are the primum movens
 * All in all: US keeps making progress on its economic recovery which drives up long term nomial/real yields.
 This caused euqity market/EM tumble.
 With Fed make it clear that they will not act unless labour market is impacted, there is no constraint for yield to rise further.
 * Virus side
     * New cases: US confirmed cases extended downward trend, with weekly high lower than last weekly high, same in UK.
 In France/Italy/German/Brazil/, daily confirmed cases has picked up.
 In other EM like Russia/South African, daily confirmed cases are trending down.